Advancing Trustworthy AI

 At the White House Summit on Artificial Intelligence in Government in September 2019, Dr. Lynne Parker (White House Office of Science and Technology Policy) led a panel discussion on how Federal agencies have adopted AI, with Lt Gen Jack Shanahan (DoD’s Joint AI Center), Dr. Patricia Flatley Brennan (NIH), and Mr. Charles Keckler (HHS).

 Through Executive Order 13960, the Federal Government has established guidelines promoting the use of trustworthy AI by Federal Agencies to more effectively deliver services to the American people and foster public trust in this technology.
 These guidelines define principles for the use of AI in Government, establish a common policy for implementing the principles, direct agencies to catalogue their AI use cases, and call on General Services Administration (GSA) and the Office of Personnel Management to enhance AI implementation expertise at the agencies.
 These guidelines apply primarily to civilian agencies outside the national security space, and are synergistic with existing Federal AI ethics principles, including the Department of Defense’s Ethical Principles for AI and the Intelligence Community’s Principles of AI Ethics and AI Ethics Framework.
-Agencies across the entire Federal government are now working to implement these principles as they design, develop, acquire, and use AI to advance their mission; for example, the Defense Innovation Unit (DIU) developed Responsible AI Guidelines to help implement the DoD’s Ethical Principles into DIU’s commercial prototyping and acquisition programs.
+Agencies across the entire Federal government are now working to implement these principles as they design, develop, acquire, and use AI to advance their mission.
+For example, the Defense Innovation Unit (DIU) developed Responsible AI Guidelines to help implement the DoD’s Ethical Principles into DIU’s commercial prototyping and acquisition programs.
+As another example, the U.S. Agency for International Development (USAID) developed an AI Action Plan to use AI in equitable, inclusive, and rights-respecting ways.

 As part of the cross-government effort to implement EO 13960, OMB incorporated a number of AI-related milestones into the Federal Data Strategy 2021 Action Plan.
 This includes the completion of an inventory of non-classified and non-sensitive use cases of AI across the Federal Government; if any inconsistencies are discovered between EO 13960 and AI applications, agencies will be required to develop plans to achieve consistency with EO 13960 or to retire those AI applications.
-This plan also includes the creation of an algorithmic assessment tool that will be made publicly available for agency use.
+As part of this action plan, in April 2022 the Chief Information Officers Council provided a preliminary, alpha version of an algorithmic impact assessment tool for Federal agencies.

 To accelerate the adoption of AI in government, the White House hosted the Summit on Artificial Intelligence in Government in September 2019 to spark ideas for how the Federal government can adopt AI to better achieve its mission and improve services to the American people.
 The Summit highlighted innovative efforts at Federal agencies that have already adopted AI, and looked ahead to future transformative AI applications that will make government more effective, efficient, and responsive.

-The Government Accountability Office (GAO), a part of the legislative branch, has created an AI accountability framework for Federal agencies and other entities.
+The Government Accountability Office (GAO), a part of the legislative branch, created in 2021 an AI accountability framework for Federal agencies and other entities.
 GAO has also published a number of other reports related to AI, some of which are available on the Publications Library page of this website.

 Engaging stakeholders, experts, and the public

 In order to better understand the challenges and opportunities to advance trustworthy AI, the Federal Government has led a number of engagements about AI with the public.
-The White House Office of Science and Technology Policy (OSTP) issued a Request for Information (RFI), alongside plans to host listening sessions to hear from the public, on the topic of AI-enabled biometric technologies.
+The White House Office of Science and Technology Policy (OSTP) issued a Request for Information (RFI), alongside two listening sessions to hear from the public, on the topic of AI-enabled biometric technologies; the RFI received 130 responses from the public.
 As part of developing an AI Risk Management Framework (RMF), NIST issued an RFI that received 106 responses from the public, which were used to inform a workshop with over 800 participants, a draft taxonomy of AI risk, and a RMF concept paper.
 A longer list of AI-related RFIs can be found in the Publications Library, under the publication type of “Requests for Information.”

 The Federal Government also receives external input on trustworthy AI via independent advisory committees.
-These include the former National Security Commission on AI and the forthcoming National AI Advisory Committee, which will include a Subcommittee on AI and Law Enforcement.
+These include the former National Security Commission on AI, which developed its Key Considerations for the Responsible Development and Fielding of AI, and the National AI Advisory Committee, which includes 27 experts who will advise the President and Congress on a variety of AI issues, including the advancement of trustworthy AI.